bvm-org/bvm/README.md

     bvm> PUSH hello 5 STORE PUSH foo 17 STORE PUSH bar LOAD COUNT RETURN ["undef"]

-If we now make use of the implicit operator, we can make these examples smaller:
+If we now make use of the implicit default operator, we can make these examples smaller:

     bvm> PUSH hello 5 STORE hello COUNT RETURN